IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 congested nodes apply L4S marking of data units.
 This reduces negative effects of clockdrift, that the delay based control can introduce, whenever possible.

-* qdelay_avg:

-The following constant is used:

-* QDELAY_AVG_G (1/4): Exponentially Weighted Moving Average (EWMA) factor for qdelay_avg
+qdelay_avg is updated with a slow attack, fast decay EWMA filter the following way:

 ~~~
 if (now - last_update_qdelay_avg_time >= s_rtt)
-  # qdelay_avg is updated with a slow attack, fast decay EWMA filter
   if (qdelay < qdelay_avg)
     qdelay_avg = qdelay
   else